 If after filing a report a student expresses reluctance or unwillingness to proceed, the university, in accordance with the belief that a victim of sexual assault should be given this right, may comply with this request after appropriate investigation, as long as doing so maintains the health and safety of the university community.

-The Assistant Vice President for Student and Campus Life is the University's Title IX Coordinator.
+The Assistant Vice President for Student Life is the University's Title IX Coordinator.

 The university encourages the reporting of code of conduct violations and crimes.
 Victims are sometimes hesitant to report to university officials out of a fear that they themselves may be accused of policy violations, such as underage drinking, at the time of the incident.
 To encourage reporting, the university pursues a policy of offering victims of sexual assault limited immunity from policy violations related to the incident; this also extends to students who offer help and assistance to others in need.
 While violations cannot be completely overlooked, the university will provide educational options (e.g., utilizing university support resources) rather than punishment in such cases.